|Self-Dispatch System (Electricity Balancing Market)|

-Pursuant to the ENTSO-E Supporting Document for the Network Code on Electricity Balancing of 23 December 2013 (amended by version of 6 August 2014) Self Dispatch is a dispatch arrangement where resources determine a desired dispatch position for themselves based on their own economic criteria to provide commercial independence within a market.
+Pursuant to the ENTSO-E Supporting Document for the Network Code on Electricity Balancing of 6 August 2014 self dispatch is a dispatch arrangement where resources determine a desired dispatch position for themselves based on their own economic criteria to provide commercial independence within a market.

-The physical dispatch can be either carried out by the resource directly, tracking their desired output nomination or by following dispatch instructions from the TSO which has been determined based on resources' nominations.
+The physical dispatch can be either carried out by the resource directly, tracking their desired output nomination or by following dispatch instructions from the Transmission System Operator (TSO), which has been determined based on resources' nominations.

 Generators alter their output to maintain the balance between generation and served demand.

 Before real-time, generators submit bids to the TSO which corresponds with self-schedules of their units.

 Bids are used by the TSO to dispatch additional generation needed to balance and secure the system in real-time.

 Most of the energy markets in Europe are based on the self dispatch principle.

 According to Article 14(2) of the Commission Regulation (EU) 2017/2195 of 23 November 2017 establishing a guideline on electricity balancing, each TSO shall apply a self-dispatching model for determining generation schedules and consumption schedules.